 You will notice that the Department is made up of three sections-Language, Linguistics, and Philosophy.
-Each section pursues a distinctive academic agenda, but in certain ways all three are related in the sense that while philosophy enables you to reflect critically on ideas put across to you, Linguistics and Language will enable you to communicate these ideas effectively in an acceptable academic language.
-This will mean that the integration of the three sections of the Department will make you an all-round student within the context of the Mission and Vision of the Department.
+Each section pursues a distinctive academic agenda, but in certain ways all three are related, in the sense that while philosophy enables you to reflect critically on ideas put across to you, Linguistics and Language will enable you to communicate these ideas effectively.
+This will mean that the integration of the three sections of the Department will make you an all round student within the context of the Mission and Vision of the Department.